|Site Map | Bulletin Home | Temple University|

 University policy restricts the number of times students can enroll in the same course to three times.
 Permission is required to register for the third attempt of the same course.
 Students should work closely with an academic advisor to review their options when required to repeat a course.
 Students who fail to complete a "College Graduation Requirement" in three attempts will be required to change their program to one outside the Fox School of Business and Management.
 Students who fail to complete a required major course listed in the Programs of Study will be required to change to a different major.
 Please see Repeating a Course under the Academic Policies section of this Bulletin for more information.

-A minimum of 30 of the last 45 semester hours, including the majority of the requirements of a major, must be completed in the Fox School of Business and Management at Temple University in order to receive a degree.
-In addition, a minimum of 50% of the business courses must be completed at Temple University.
+A minimum of 30 of the last 45 semester hours must be completed in the Fox School of Business and Management at Temple University in order to receive a degree.
+In addition, a minimum of 50% of the business courses and the majority of the requirements of a major must be completed at Temple University.
 See the Academic Residency Requirements policy at www.temple.edu/bulletin/policies/policies_part1.htm#acad_res_req.

 Business courses taken at colleges or universities which are not members of The Association to Advance Collegiate Schools of Business (AACSB) will be accepted for transfer business credits only if they are equivalent to Economics 1101, Economics 1102, Accounting 2101, Accounting 2102, Risk Management & Insurance 2101, Legal Studies 1101, Legal Studies 1102, Management Information Systems 2101, Statistics 1001, 1102, 2101, 2102, 2103.
 Marketing 2101 and Human Resource Management (formerly Human Resource Administration) 1101 will be accepted for transfer if they were taken during the fall 1994 semester or later.
 Human Resource Management 2501 will be accepted for transfer if taken during the spring 2005 semester or later.
 Specific articulation agreements with local colleges may expand on this list.
 Current articulation agreements can be viewed at www.temple.edu/vpus/transfer/agreements.htm.